Uzbekistan: 13 Days on the Silk Road

 Fresh non at Chorsu Bazaar

-• Karasaray Lagman - our favorite bowl of lagman and manti. we did try to go twice but it was closed earlier than it said so online.
+• Karasaray Lagman - our favorite bowl of lagman and manti.
+We did try to go twice but it was closed earlier than it said so online.
 We went for lunch our first half day before heading to the Imam Complex.
+Google Maps / Yandex Maps

-• Gunaydin Kebap & Steakhouse - delicious turkish, got us hyped for our upcoming month in Türkiye.
+• Gunaydin Kebap & Steakhouse - delicious Turkish, got us hyped for our upcoming month in Türkiye.
+Google Maps / Yandex Maps

-• Plov Center - samsa’s in Chorsu Bazaar, decent plov but get there earlier.
+• Plov Center - samsas in Chorsu Bazaar, decent plov but get there earlier.
 Plov after 2pm is no bueno.
+Google Maps / Yandex Maps

 Ornate geometric tilework facade and arched niches of Tilya-Kori Madrassa courtyard with turquoise dome, Registan Square, Samarkand, Uzbekistan